 There’s nothing like the satisfaction of curating an art exhibit or acquiring new artwork.

-You know the picture-hanging formula and optimal height for picture hanging,
+You know the picture-hanging formula and optimal display height,

 Your picture-hanging system is dialed in –